-Good rye bread, however, is still hard to find in Austin.
-So, I decided to bite the bullet and make both homemade pastrami and homemade rye bread.
-While it was a tasty project, the pastrami was far easier to make than the rye bread.
-Let's just say I have tremendous respect for a good Jewish bakery.
+Sadly, good rye bread is still hard to find in Austin.
+I have made homemade rye bread and it was a big project.
+I have tremendous respect for a good Jewish bakery.

 Take a look at my posts on How to Trim a Beef Brisket, Homemade Kosher Dill Pickles, and Do Pickles Go Bad?
 How Long Do Homemade Pickles Last?